This post contains some affiliate links. Please see our disclosures for more information.

 So each time I would ship a bag, I would take it unpacked to the shipping center, set up my camera, and film it being packed and handed over to the shipping staff.
 Yes, it's a little bit of overkill but it gave me peace of mind.

-Whether you’re downsizing your preloved luxury collection or just need to let go of one, selling pre-owned handbags is a great way to recoup some of the purchase cost while making space in your closet, too.
+Whether you’re downsizing your preloved luxury collection or just need to let go of one, you can sell your designer handbags for cash and recoup some of the purchase cost while making space in your closet, too.
 It may take up a lot of time and effort to do it right, but hard work pays off when you find the right buyer for your high-end bag and see that reward in your bank account.

 Interested in buying pre-owned designer handbags?
 Check out our guide here.